The Maddow question: Should commentators moderate debates?

 He said Tuesday that Maddow did a perfectly fine job.
 “As somebody tapped into the thinking of ideological liberals, she was able to press candidates on a number of areas of concern to this key voting bloc,” he said.

 Similarly, the issues that get the most attention on Fox News can give their town halls a markedly different flavor than those elsewhere.
 Fox’s forum with Julian Castro, for example, was held on the day that Trump was in the news for an ABC News interview that discussed accepting opposition research from foreign governments in 2020.
-Fox opened with two questions from Bret Baier and Martha MacCallum about whether it was different from a dossier of information compiled for Democrats on Trump four years earlier.
+Fox opened with two questions from news anchors Bret Baier and Martha MacCallum about whether it was different from a dossier of information compiled for Democrats on Trump four years earlier.

 Both Buttigieg and Kirsten Gillibrand were asked on Fox about their positions on third-trimester abortions, and one audience member pointedly asked Castro: “Do you determine the number of people pouring into our country to be a national crisis?”